 Please note: The algorithm descriptions in English have been automatically translated.
 Errors may have been introduced in this process.
 For the original descriptions, go to the Dutch version of the Algorithm Register.

-Determination of income class for poverty benefits
+Determination of income bracket for the purposes of poverty relief schemes

 - Publication category